madeITBelgium/WordPress-Forms/readme.txt

 = Docs & Support =

-You can find [docs](https://www.madeit.be/forms-plugin/docs), [FAQ](https://www.madeit.be/forms-plugin/faq) and more detailed information about Forms on [madeit.be](https://www.madeit.be/forms-plugin/).
-If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://wordpress.org/support/plugin/forms-by-made-it) on WordPress.org.
+You can find [docs](https://github.com/madeITBelgium/WordPress-Forms), [FAQ](https://github.com/madeITBelgium/WordPress-Forms) and more detailed information about Forms on [madeit.be](https://www.madeit.be/).
+If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://wordpress.org/support/plugin/forms-by-made-it) on WordPress.org or [GitHub](https://github.com/madeITBelgium/WordPress-Forms).
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.

 = Recommended Plugins =